 It’s a common occurrence for the Galapagos Islands to be seen as a relatively small, conveniently clustered set of islands.
 Often times, guests think that getting around them is as easy as driving around the Florida Keys or exploring the entire circumference of Iceland.
 But by zooming out and making a couple of measurements, we’re here to tell you otherwise.

-It’s important to remember that 97% of the Galapagos is designated National Park area, with the remaining 3% reserved for inhabitants (the total of which estimated to be around 30-36,000 people).
-There’s 14 major islands, and numerous other minor islands and islets that are prohibited to visit and/or reserved for scientific research only.
+It’s important to remember that 97% of the Galapagos has designated National Park area, with the remaining 3% reserved for inhabitants (the total of which estimated to be around 30-36,000 people).
+There are 14 major islands and numerous other minor islands and islets that are prohibited to visit and/or reserved for scientific research only.
 The majority of these islands are the result of volcanic eruptions, many of which are still occurring to this day.

-The Galapagos Islands cover a total of area 45,000 square kilometres (17,000 square miles) of ocean – 7,880 square kilometres (3,040 square miles) of which is land.
-Seen another way, only around 18% of Galapagos is land which, in terms of space, is comparable to the state of Mississippi or the country of Greece.
+The Galapagos Islands cover a total of area 45,000 square kilometers (17,000 square miles) of the ocean – 7,880 square kilometers (3,040 square miles) of which is made of land.
+Seen another way, only around 18% of Galapagos is made of land which, in terms of space, is comparable to the state of Mississippi or the country of Greece.

 Here’s a list of some of the biggest Galapagos Islands, ranked largest to smallest:

-On average, when moving from island to island, the Santa Cruz II covers 13.7 nautical miles (25.3 nautical kilometres) at midday and 53 nautical miles (98 nautical kilometres) at night, all at an average speed of 10 knots (18km/h – 11.5mph).
+On average, when moving from island to island, the Santa Cruz II covers 13.7 nautical miles (25.3 nautical kilometers) at midday and 53 nautical miles (98 nautical kilometers) at night, all at an average speed of 10 knots (18km/h – 11.5mph).

 It has a lot to do with the size and arrangement of the islands throughout the archipelago.
-There’s several reasons for why our minimum recommended number of days in Galapagos is the golden 5 and the enormous size of the archipelago is one of them.
-It’s also why we split up the archipelago up into 3 equally different regions (Eastern, Northern, and Western Galapagos Itineraries) that each offer their own unique set of islands and wildlife.
+There are several reasons for why our minimum recommended number of days in Galapagos is the golden 5 and the enormous size of the archipelago is one of them.
+It’s also why we split up the archipelago up into 3 equally different regions that each offer their own unique set of islands and wildlife.
 Don’t worry: each itinerary aboard the Santa Cruz II Galapagos Cruise guarantees that you will see the best of what Galapagos has to offer.